elsorino/playstationpresence/README.md

 3. Login into your [My PlayStation](https://my.playstation.com/) account.
 4. In another tab, go to https://ca.account.sony.com/api/v1/ssocookie
 5. Copy the npsso key into config.py
-6. Add PSN username to config.py
+6. Add PSNID to config.py
    * It doesn't have to be your own PSNID
 7. Install requirements with `pip install -r requirements.txt`
 8. Run the script with `python playstationpresence.py`